mikethemerchant/FullStackDevOpsDotNet/futurestate_system_spec_v_1.md

 ---

 ## 1. Vision Statement
 Create a fully integrated, containerized Microsoft-based application platform for internal business systems, enabling rapid deployment, maintainability, and AI-assisted automation.
-The solution will modernize legacy Access/SQL apps into secure, web-based applications hosted on Windows Server 2022 using IIS, backed by CI/CD pipelines in Azure DevOps and enhanced by a local AI agent using Llama.
+The solution will modernize legacy applications into secure, web-based applications hosted on Windows Server using IIS, backed by CI/CD pipelines in Azure DevOps and enhanced by a local AI agent.

 ---